-In order to orientate the reader as to the breadth of data included, we will briefly discuss the main monitoring techniques and associated dCA calculation methods used in the reported studies.
+In order to orientate the reader as to the breadth of the data included, we will briefly discuss the main monitoring techniques and associated dCA calculation methods used in the reported studies.
 We refer to chapter 3 in this journal’s special issue for in-depth information.
 The studies retrieved will be reported in sections divided by the three medical conditions (IS, ICH, and SAH).
 Each section will contain separate subsections to report the studies that evaluate CA status during the acute phase of stroke and the correlation of dCA with clinical outcomes; at the end of each section, the main limitations of the studies are summarized, as are the main knowledge gaps and directions for future studies.

 Monitoring techniques used in stroke studies

 When considering the methodology used to investigate dCA, the most common bedside cerebral technique used is non-invasive TCD.
 The advantage of applying this technique in stroke patients is its portability, excellent temporal resolution, and low cost.28, 35, 36 While measurements can be repeated daily to track dCA function over time, the duration of individual monitoring sessions is usually limited to less than 30 minutes.
 Furthermore, TCD is operator-dependent with a long individual learning curve, and some patients will have an insufficient acoustic bone window.30, 37, 38 Non-invasive NIRS was used in just a few studies.39, 40 NIRS is a promising technique because it is operator independent and allows extended periods of monitoring with little infringement on clinical care.
 However, the method only provides a regional measurement.
-There are also concerns about potential contamination by the extracranial circulation or artefacts caused by intracranial blood.41, 42 43, 44 Other methods used in the retrieved studies are invasive brain tissue oxygen pressure (PtO2) and intracranial pressure (ICP),45-48 Although these techniques provide robust parameters, they are invasive techniques that can be applied only in critically ill patients.47, 49 PtO2 measures changes in the local oxygen tension in the tissue surrounding the probe, which can be used as a surrogate for CBF.47, 48 Measuring ICP is very interesting because not only is it possible to evaluate dCA globally but also cerebral compliance and cerebral perfusion pressure (ICP) can be determined.50, 45, 46
+There are also concerns about potential contamination by the extracranial circulation or artefacts caused by intracranial blood.41, 42 43, 44 Other methods used in the retrieved studies are invasive brain tissue oxygen pressure (PtO2) and intracranial pressure (ICP),45-48 Although these techniques provide robust parameters, they are invasive techniques that can be applied only in critically ill patients.47, 49 PtO2 measures changes in the local oxygen tension in the tissue surrounding the probe, which can be used as a surrogate for CBF.47, 48 Measuring ICP is very interesting because not only is it possible to evaluate dCA globally but also cerebral compliance and cerebral perfusion pressure (CPP) can be determined.50, 45, 46

 dCA assessment methodologies used in stroke studies